 - Faculty Contact: Middle School Foreign Language Department Head Angela Toussaint (firstname.lastname@example.org / 781.664.2320)

 Mme Toussaint invites you to explore the fascinating history and culture of Québec, one of the most “European” cities in North America.

-This linguistic and cultural excursion will be chaperoned by Mme Toussaint, her husband, Thayer sixth grade teacher Jeff Toussaint, and eighth grade science teacher, Peter Robarts.
+This linguistic and cultural excursion will be chaperoned by Mme Toussaint, and her husband, Thayer sixth grade teacher Jeff Toussaint.
 The city of Québec is the center of French culture in Canada, and the Old City, inside the walls pictured above, is reminiscent of villages all over France.
 Although there is no homestay element to this program, business and everyday conversation are conducted almost exclusively in French, which gives our students a chance to hear French spoken in the daily lives of everyday Canadian citizens.
 This trip will provide an authentic language experience for our middle school French students.